soonick/soonick.github.io/_drafts/2020-04-22-authorization-and-identity-management-with-aws-ami.md

 I (the writer of this post) am a `principal`.
 I have an AWS account that I created and in that account I created a `user` named `myself`.
 Because I have multiple users in that account, I created a `group` and named it `admins`.
 I attached a `policy` to this group that allows managing any kind of `resource` in my account.

-I have a service that creates S3 buckets (S3 buckets are `resources`) in my account.
+I have a service (The service is a `principal`) that creates S3 buckets (S3 buckets are `resources`) in my account.
 I created a `role` for this service and assigned a `policy` that allows it to create buckets.
 In order for the service to authenticate to AWS it needs some credentials.
 I create a `user` for my service and I allow it to assume the `role` I just created.
-When the service starts it will claim to be the service `entity` and try try to assume to correct `role`.
+When the service starts, it will claim to be the service `entity` and try try to assume to correct `role`.
 Since the credentials are valid, it will be given temporary credentials that it can use to create the `resources` it needs.

 Hopefully, that makes it a little clearer.